davidmattice/pool-controller/README.md

-# flask-test
-Flask Test Application for Python
+# Simple Pentair Screenlogic Pool Controller

+Flask Web Application to controller a Pentair Screenlogic System

+With special thanks to the developers of [screenlogic.py](https://github.com/dieselrabbit/screenlogicpy/tree/master)